ioccc-src/mkiocccentry/jparse/json_README.md

 ```

 _NOTE_: All other characters outside of the above mentioned range
-are _not_ required to be encoded.
+are _not_ required to be decoded.

 The Basic Multilingual Plane character set (`U+0000` - `U+FFFF`)
 _may_ be converted into the 6 character sequence that starts with
 `"\uxxxx"` where _xxxx_ are 4 hexadecimal digits.
 A keyword in the
 preceding sentence is _may_.
 Outside of the above mentioned character
-range of character values that _must_ be encoded (transformed into
+range of character values that _must_ be decoded (transformed into
 2 or 6 character sequences), any other character is allowed but
-_not_ required to be encoded as a character sequence that starts
+_not_ required to be decoded as a character sequence that starts
 with `"\uxxxx"` where _xxxx_ are 4 hexadecimal digits.

-While one is not required to backslash an encoded slash character (ASCII
+While one is not required to backslash an decoded slash character (ASCII
 `0x2f` - `U+002F`), one is allowed to do so.
 The solidus or slash
 character (ASCII `0x2f` - `U+002F`) is allowed to be, but is _not required_,
-to be backslash encoded:
+to be backslash decoded:

 * `/` (solidus or slash - ASCII `0x2f` - `U+002F`)

-The following **JSON encoded string** are _both valid_:
+The following **JSON decoded string** are _both valid_:

 ```json
 "http://www.isthe.com/chongo/index.html"